Temple Terrace, Florida: Neighbors

 Many of Temple Terrace's residents teach or work at the nearby University of South Florida, and the close-knit community has strong ties to that institution.
 (The USF campus was also part of Mrs. Palmer's original 19000 acre ranch.)

 Eureka Springs Park, located to the east of Temple Terrace, is Hillsborough County's only botanical garden.
 The 31 acre park was started by Russian immigrant and amateur horticulturalist Albert Greenberg, who donated his park to the county in 1967.
 Poet Robert Frost and other famous personalities made it a point to visit Greenberg in the years before World War II.

 The Museum of Science & Industry, commonly called MOSI, is located in Tampa near the Temple Terrace city line.

 Sitting just one mile to the west of Temple Terrace is Busch Gardens Tampa.

 Geography

-Temple Terrace is located in north-central Hillsborough County at 28°2′30″N 82°22′57″W (28.041546, –82.382519).
+The approximate coordinates for the City of Temple Terrace is located in north-central Hillsborough County at 28°2′30″N 82°22′57″W (28.041546, –82.382519).
 The city is bounded by Tampa to the west and north, Del Rio to the south, and rural Hillsborough County, near Interstate 75, to the east.

 According to the United States Census Bureau, the city has a total area of 18.4 sqkm, of which 17.7 sqkm are land and 0.7 sqkm, or 3.70%, are water.
 The Hillsborough River flows through the eastern and southern parts of the city and forms some of its southern boundary.

+Climate

+The climate in this area is characterized by hot, humid summers and mild winters.
+According to the Köppen climate classification, the City of Temple Terrace has a humid subtropical climate zone (Cfa).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 26,690 people, 10,490 households, and 5,652 families residing in the city.

+As of the 2010 United States census, there were 24,541 people, 9,888 households, and 5,303 families residing in the city.